Shaga-Matula/guitar-licks/README.md

   <img src="assets/images/contacts.png" width=800>
 </figure>

-- __Contacts Page__

   - A map section with the studio pined is inclduded with the address on the contents page above the footer.
+  - The map was set to night vision for colors.

 <figure>